aws-samples/machine-learning-using-k8s/mxnet.md

 ## What happened?

 - Runs `/root/incubator-mxnet/example/image-classification/train_mnist.py` command (specified in the Dockerfile)
-  - Downloads the MNIST data set, both training and test data
+  - Downloads MNIST training and test data set
-    - Each data set has images and labels that identify the image
+    - Each set has images and labels that identify the image
+  - Performs supervised learning
-  - Runs 20 epochs of training with the specified parameters (supervised learning)
+    - Run 20 epochs using the training data with the specified parameters
+    - For each epoch
       - Reads the training data
-    - Builds the training model (neural network)
+      - Builds the training model using the specified algorithm
       - Feeds the test data and matches with the expected output
-    - Reports the accuracy
-  - Accuracy is expected to improve with each run
+      - Reports the accuracy, expected to improve with each run